Fatty Snacks

-Craving fatty foods can be a sign of a fat-soluble vitamin deficiency such as A, K, D and E.
+Craving fatty foods may be a sign of a deficiency in fat-soluble vitamins such as A, D, E, and K.

 How can I stop craving fatty foods?

-Here are 5 important steps to help you reduce the cravings for unhealthy snacks
+Here are five important steps to help reduce cravings for unhealthy snacks:

-1. Drink plenty of water: Dehydration can trigger hunger and cravings.
-Drinking water before meals may reduce cravings and appetite
+• Drink plenty of water: Dehydration can trigger hunger and cravings.
+Drinking water before meals may help reduce appetite and cravings.

 Previous